Waters1993/javascript-forkify-webApplication/README.md

 ## Architecture Patterns

 - **MVC**: The application is "split" into three parts: the data(Model), the presentation of that data to the user(View), and the actions taken on any user interation(Controller).
-This design pattern allows a clean cut separation of concerns allows for easier code maintainability or changes in the future.
+This design pattern creates a clean cut separation of concerns and allows for easier code maintainability and changes in the future.
  <p align="center">
   <img src="./images/MVC.png" alt="landingPage" width="850"/>
 </p>

 - **OOP**: Each view for the application (search, recipe, or results view) is represented as an object.
 All view objects inherit from a View.js parent class which contains methods and attributes common to all views.
 - **Publish/Subscribe**: The publish/subsribe design pattern is utilized to maintain a separation of concerns between the view and the controller.
 A handler function is added to each view to listen for any click events by the user.
-Once a click event is received the handler then calls a function which is captured in the controller.
+Once a click event is received the handler then calls the required function which is excuted by the controller.
-In this scenario the controller is subsribed to the view which publishes once a click event occurs.

 ## Author
 [James Waters](https://james-waters.com)